MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/create-a-windows-10-reference-image.md

 Creating a reference image is important because that image serves as the foundation for the devices in your organization.
 In this topic, you will learn how to create a Windows 10 reference image using the Microsoft Deployment Toolkit (MDT).
 You will create a deployment share, configure rules and settings, and import all the applications and operating system files required to build a Windows 10 reference image.
 After completing the steps outlined in this topic, you will have a Windows 10 reference image that can be used in your deployment solution.

+>[!NOTE]
+>See [Prepare for deployment with MDT](prepare-for-windows-deployment-with-mdt.md) for more information about the server, client, and network infrastructure used in this guide.

 For the purposes of this topic, we will use three computers: DC01, MDT01, and PC0001.
 - DC01 is a domain controller for the contoso.com domain.
 - MDT01 is a contoso.com domain member server.
 - PC0001 is a Windows 10 Enterprise x64 client and also a contoso.com domain member.

     ![figure 1](../images/mdt-08-fig01.png)

->[!NOTE]
->See [Prepare for deployment with MDT](prepare-for-windows-deployment-with-mdt.md) for more information about the server, client, and network infrastructure used in this guide.

 ## The reference image

 The reference image described in this guide is designed primarily for deployment to physical devices.
 However, the reference image is typically created on a virtual platform, before being automatically run through the System Preparation (Sysprep) tool process and captured to a Windows Imaging (WIM) file.
 The reasons for creating the reference image on a virtual platform are the following:
-- You reduce development time and can use snapshots to test different configurations quickly.
+- To reduce development time and can use snapshots to test different configurations quickly.
-- You rule out hardware issues.
+- To rule out hardware issues.
 You simply get the best possible image, and if you have a problem, it's not likely to be hardware related.
-- It ensures that you won't have unwanted applications that could be installed as part of a driver install but not removed by the Sysprep process.
+- To ensures that you won't have unwanted applications that could be installed as part of a driver install but not removed by the Sysprep process.
-- It's easy to move between lab, test, and production.
+- The image is easy to move between lab, test, and production.

 ## Set up the MDT build lab deployment share